-This is a tutorial on how to paint with stencils on wood.
+This is a tutorial on how to fix stencil bleed on wood.

-I made this deer family sign the other day and thought I’d share the process with everyone in case you want to practice along with the tutorial.
+I made this deer family sign design the other day and thought I’d share the process with everyone in case you want to practice along with the tutorial.

 *this article contains affiliate links for your convenience, see full disclosures here